zlogic/mendix-docs/content/en/docs/refguide/modeling/pages/page/_index.md

 To view properties of an element, do one of the following:

-1. Select an element and open **Properties** pane to view its properties.
+* Select an element and open **Properties** pane to view its properties
-2. Right-click an element and select **Properties** from the list of options that opens.
+* Right-click an element and select **Properties** from the list of options that opens
-3. Double-click an element.
+* Double-click an element

 ### Arranging Elements on a Page {#arrange-elements}